Is the keto diet the best for weight loss?

 Glucose is the body and brain’s main energy source.
 Your

 brain takes up 2% of your body weight but uses 20% of the energy.
-Your brain needs
+It needs

 a lot of energy to function!
 The brain can also use ketone bodies for energy, but